 Rosemary is a tough woody, perennial herb that is drought tolerant once established.
 Plant in well drained, loamy soil in a full sun position.
 It’s frost hardy down to -5 degrees.

 Rosemary comes from the Mediterranean region and is used to soils with high calcium content.
 Apply dolomite when planting and again each summer to keep up calcium and magnesium levels.

 Rosemary plants do not need a lot of fertiliser.
 Applying OCP eco-aminogro and OCP eco-seaweed mixed together every few weeks will provide sufficient nutrients and keep your plant looking healthy and happy.

 Pinching out the tips for use in the kitchen will keep the bush growing nice and compact.
 Rosemary resents hard pruning into old growth and it usually results in dieback.
 Any dead wood that does occur should be removed to hopefully encourage new growth.

 New plants can be propagated from cuttings at most times of the year and generally strike well.
 Best success will be from soft tip cuttings in early Summer and semi hardwood cuttings in late Summer to mid Autumn.

 Pest and Disease Problems for Rosemary

-Rosemary is seldom attacked by pests and diseases.
-If growing in poor conditions (not enough sunlight, wet feet or too much humidity) then problems may arise.
-Plants can rot and die off completely or powdery mildew may strike the foliage.
-Improve the growing conditions to fix the first part of the problem and use eco-fungicide to treat the powdery mildew.
-Scale, mites and aphids may also appear from time to time and can be controlled with eco-oil.
+Rosemary is seldom attacked by pests and diseases but if growing in poor conditions (not enough sunlight, wet feet or too much humidity) then problems may arise.
+Powdery mildew may attack the foliage or plants can rot and die off completely.
+Improve the growing conditions and if necessary apply an organic fungicide.